cedx/json-messages.yii/doc/usage.md

 }
 ```

-To optin for this feature, you must set the `enableNesting` property.
+To opt in for this feature, you must set the `enableNesting` property.
 In the application configuration file:

 ```php